One of Us Must Know (Sooner or Later): Lyrical interpretation

 "One of Us Must Know (Sooner or Later)" is a straightforward account of a burned-out relationship.
 Dissecting what went wrong, the narrator takes a defensive attitude in a one-sided conversation with his former lover.
 Journalist and author Mike Marqusee commented in Wicked Messenger: Bob Dylan and the 1960s that although the narrator says that "I really did try to get close to you", "much of the song explains how he really always meant to keep her at a distance".
-Dylan's biographer Robert Shelton felt that although the song might contain more than one meaning: " On one level, it's the story of a man talking to a girl about the difficulties of intimacy.
+Dylan's biographer Robert Shelton felt that although the song might contain more than one meaning: "On one level, it's the story of a man talking to a girl about the difficulties of intimacy.
 He also may have been talking to the folk world, a lover that turned on him."
-Journalist Oliver Trager wrote that it "flies out of the hi-fi speakers like an audio snap-shot of a one-sided conversation between a man and woman — the man complaining of the difficulties of intimacy."
+Journalist Oliver Trager wrote that it "flies out of the hi-fi speakers like an audio snapshot of a one-sided conversation between a man and woman — the man complaining of the difficulties of intimacy."
 Trager argues that the song opening, "I didn't mean to treat you so bad" shows that the narrator is aware that he has mistreated the person he is addressing, but that "the hand-washing, Pilate-like excuse that 'You just happened to be there, that's all' suggests that this destructive personality has no intention or ability of limiting his continued abuse."
 In contrast to this interpretation, musicologist Wilfrid Mellers suggested that "the music attests that he is sad to have caused pain, that he really did 'try to get close to you'".
 Marqusee concludes that the song is "a study in mutual immaturity ... [in which] Dylan is not and never has been what he's pretending to be: in command of his emotions and purposes".
+Lucy Harborn in Far Out opined that Dylan's behavior in the song equated to gaslighting.